stratosonde/docs/_posts/2025-11-24-stratosonde-cascading-power-architecture.md

 3. **Graceful degradation is achievable**: Instead of hard failure at -40°C (battery-only) or -60°C (supercap-only), the system degrades through defined modes: normal → buffered → minimal → logging-only.

-4. **Mass penalty is acceptable**: The full cascade (LTO + supercap + ceramic bank + solar) totals ~40g for the complete power system.
-For a stratospheric balloon where this enables continuous multi-day operation, the trade is justified.
+4. **Mass penalty is acceptable**: The full cascade (LTO + supercap + ceramic bank + solar) totals ~15g for the complete power system (13.8g energy storage + ~1-2g solar cells).
+For a stratospheric balloon where this enables continuous multi-day operation across extreme temperatures, the trade is justified.

 **What remains unknowable without flight test:**